ngrok/ngrok-operator/docs/user-guide/custom-domain.md

 - via the ngrok API
 - via the ngrok terraform provider

-If created externally, the controller will discover the domain is already registered, and not interact with it at all.
+If created externally, the controller will discover the domain is already registered, and not interact with it unless you modify or delete the crd itself.
+Deleting the ingress objects that use that host won't result in the domain CRD in being deleted.